Lexie-xu/Recipes/README.md

 ### About the Curator

-[Wuhong Xu] is a [master's student studying Digital Humanities at the University of Groningen.]
+Wuhong Xu a master's student studying Digital Humanities at the University of Groningen.

 ### Source of the Dataset